 B.A. in English and Global Studies (honors), University of Illinois, Urbana-Champaign (2015)

 My supplementary research interests include postcolonial studies; Latin American and South Asian Studies; Third World and Global South Marxisms; long histories of caste, race, and capitalism; theories of the novel and the world-system; critical development studies; and comparative Peasant and Indigenous studies.

-I co-coordinated the Latitudes graduate working group from 2017-2019 and served as the Funding Librarian for the Graduate English Association from 2018-19, and served as the Graduate Assistant for the Tepoztlán Institute for the Transnational Study of the Americas from 2019-20.
+I co-coordinated the Latitudes graduate working group from 2017-19, acted as the Funding Librarian for the Graduate English Association from 2018-19, and served as the Graduate Assistant for the Tepoztlán Institute for the Transnational Study of the Americas from 2019-20.

 I was awarded a 2021 Editorial Fellowship by Full Stop Magazine, a Whiting Literary Magazine Prize-winning publication, and am currently editing a special issue of the Full Stop Quarterly entitled "The Cultural Politics of Land," publication forthcoming in 2022.
 I am currently at work on an article titled "Maoism and Memoir: Political Life Writing Across India and Peru" for Life Writing as World Literature, eds.
 Helga Lenart-Cheng and Ioana Luca for the Literatures as World Literatures series at Bloomsbury Publishing (forthcoming publication expected in 2023).

 I am an affiliated graduate student in the Center for Latin American and Latinx Studies.

 To access my public-facing writing on culture and politics, please visit my linktree page.